1915 Sinhalese-Muslim riots: Colombo

-On 31 May, some of those intend on mischief had entered Colombo following incidents of looting in the rural areas.
-An incident took place on 1 June at the Ceylon Government Railway yard at Maradana, the authorities lead by the Fraser, Government Agent, Western Province, E. C. Jayawardane, member of the municipal council and Charles Batuwantudawe tried to pacify the crown.
+On 31 May, some of those intent on mischief had entered Colombo following incidents of looting in the rural areas.
+An incident took place on 1 June at the Ceylon Government Railway yard at Maradana, the authorities led by the Fraser, Government Agent, Western Province, E. C. Jayawardane, member of the municipal council and Charles Batuwantudawe tried to pacify the crown.
 The railway workers soon brock out of the yard and were met by others gathered near by and began rampaging, with several senior police officers injured.
 The police arrested several and took them to the Maradana police station, but had to set them free after a large crowd surrounded the station and demanded their release.
 Once again the situation escalated due to the initial inaction of the police, it was contributed to by the large number of petty criminals and the unemployed due to the European war.
 Soon the crowds spread from Maradana to other parts of the city, specially Pettah were fights ensued with the large number of Moors who owned many of the shops there.
 There were looting and police shooting in Borella.
 On the morning of 1 June, the European and Ceylonese sections of the Ceylon Defense Force were mobilized at Echelon Barracks and the 28th Punjabis of the British Indian Army under the command of Lieutenant Colonel A. G. de V. Chichester, the only regular regiment stationed in Ceylon at the time and was called out in force.
 By night fall of 1 June and morning of 2 June, armed police began patrolling the streets with orders to shoot issued by the Police Magistrate of Colombo.
 Armed police with the Town Guard mounted sentries at street junctions to prevent rioters from gathering.
 In many cases the police and soldiers fired or bayonet charged rioters to disperse.

 During the next nine days or so the clashes and assaults spread through the Central, North Western, Western, Southern and Sabaragamuwa Provinces; and at one point, on 2 June, were reported to be occurring simultaneously at 116 locations.
 Large crowds were involved in the attacks on the Moors; mobs of over a thousand were reported at Matale, Wattegama, Kadugannawa, Gampola, Rambukkana, Panadura, Godapitiya and Akuressa.
-Areas where large populations of Moors saw fighting, with Moors attacking Sinhalese and elsewhere Sinhalese mobs attacked Moors with Tamils joining in.
+Areas where large populations of Moors saw fighting, with Moors attacking Sinhalese and elsewhere Sinhalese mobs attacked Moors.
 The uniformed police lost central control and coordination as its senior officers were on streets and its constables lacked numbers to disperse the crowd, it soon began to depend on military and arbitrary shooting to disperse crowds.
 R. A. Mirando, a leading businessmen was shot by the police and his death on 2 June was recorded as accidental.